gustke/Sensehat/Part-1.-Initial-State.md

 $ \curl -sSL https://get.initialstate.com/python -o - | sudo bash
 ```

 > **Security Note**: The above command has some important anatomy that the user should be aware of.
 1) There is a preceding `\` before `curl`.
 This is important to ensure no alias of `curl` gets run if one was created.
 This helps mitigate risk of the command doing more than intended.
 2) The command is a piped command, so when running, you are piping the output of a script that is being retrieved from `https://get.initialstate.com/python` into the command `sudo bash`.
 This is done to simplify installation, however, it should be noted that `https` is important here for helping ensure no man-in-the-middle manipulation of the install script, especially since the script is being run with elevated privileges.
-This is a common way to simplify install and setup, but if you are a little more weary there are some slightly less convenient alternatives: you can break the command out into two steps and investigate the bash script being downloaded from the curl command yourself to insure it's fidelity OR you can [follow the pip instructions](https://github.com/InitialState/python_appender#using-package-management), you just wont get an automatically generated example script.
+This is a common way to simplify install and setup, but if you are a little more wary there are some slightly less convenient alternatives: you can break the command out into two steps and investigate the bash script being downloaded from the curl command yourself to insure it's fidelity OR you can [follow the pip instructions](https://github.com/InitialState/python_appender#using-package-management), you just wont get an automatically generated example script.

 ###Step 3: Make some Automagic